matwilso/matwilso.github.io/_posts/gpt-sim.md

 Feels like we ought to start buckling down more.
 On safety / alignment, on thinking hard about the future we want.
-On dealing with bias / bad sources of data, to prevent our powerful YouTube-GPT model becoming an anti-Vax Flat-Earther.
-Start learning how to optimize for human preferences and values rather than cold fixed objectives.
+On dealing with bad/biased data, to prevent our powerful YouTube-GPT model becoming an anti-Vax Flat-Earther.
+To start learning how to optimize for human preferences and values rather than cold fixed objectives.
 Start [pulling some fire alarms](https://intelligence.org/2017/10/13/fire-alarm/).
 Personally, start becoming more familiar with the ML biases, human-computer symbiosis, and AI safety literatures as a first step.